Fireworks safety tips

 - Never keep lit fireworks in your hand, as this could lead to severe injuries.

 - Fireworks are not allowed in residential areas.
-Only discharge fireworks at designated sites away from people, homes and cars.
+Only discharge fireworks at designated sites away from people, animals, homes and cars.
 Check with your local municipality before igniting fireworks.

 - If a firework doesn’t ignite, don’t attempt to re-light it.
 Wait at least 15 minutes before you try again.

 - Keep a bucket of water or fire extinguisher nearby in case of a malfunctioning firework.

 - Sparklers can be just as dangerous.
 Always light sparklers one at a time and wear gloves.
-Never hold a baby or child if you have a sparkler in your hands.
+Never hold a baby or child if you have a sparkler in your hand.
 Put finished sparklers with the hot end down in a bucket of water as soon as they have burnt out.

 - Only light 1 firework at a time.